Disrespected Big 10 Can 'Make Some Noise' In NCAA Tournament

 “I think our league, it’s unpredictable and very good teams beat very good teams every day,” Michigan forward Moe Wagner said.
 “It’s going to be fun for the Big Ten fans to watch this NCAA Tournament because we have a lot of teams in there and I think they’re going to get a lot of wins.”

-Wagner and the Wolverines resemble that remark as unpredictable after going from their plane skidding off the runway Wednesday to cutting down the nets as Big Ten Tournament champions Sunday.
-Michigan didn’t look like an eighth seed in winning four games in four days in conference and won’t look anything like a traditional NCAA seventh seed if it gets the same depth of offense from Derrick Walton Jr., D.J.
+Wagner and the Wolverines resemble that remark about being unpredictable after going from their plane skidding off the runway Wednesday to cutting down the nets as Big Ten Tournament champions Sunday.
+Michigan didn’t look like an eighth seed in winning four games in four days against conference foes and won’t look anything like a traditional NCAA seventh seed if it gets the same balanced scoring from Derrick Walton Jr., D.J.
 Wilson, Zak Irvin and Wagner as it did last week.

 “We all bring a different aspect to the floor,” Wilson said.
 “Since we played against all of them, I think we’re all dangerous.”